 We are now entering into late Autumn.
 With the coming of November, some of us are turning our thoughts toward hearth fires, good food, the smell of pumpkin pie or mulled cider, and the coming holiday season.
 We also start to think about wintertime wellness, and may be wondering how best to support our immune systems during cold & flu season.
 For some people, this time of year can be incredibly stressful, and if you’re one of those, you may be thinking about ways to cope with seasonal (or year-round) stress.
-And then there’s the holiday gift lists-what to get for that special someone?
 In this month’s blog, I’d like to explore these topics and offer some tips and possible solutions.

 Immunity and Cold & Flu Support

 This is the time of year where I think it’s really important to have a solid herbal wellness plan.
 With the darker time of year, our bodies naturally crave more rest and sleep.
 Sleep is so important for our immune systems.
 It’s a good idea to aim for 8 hours a night.
 Some people need more or less than that.
 If you are lucky enough to be in a situation where you can get up without an alarm clock and let yourself sleep until you feel rested, now is the season to do it!
 If not, do your best to go to sleep early enough to feel rested the next day.